Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

-Zerodha research tools can be found on its web trading platform.
-The research tools are available only in English.
+Zerodha's research tools can be found on its web trading platform and are available in English only.

-Zerodha provides both technical and fundamental analysis-based trading ideas.
-Stock reports are provided by Thomas Reuter, however, these have a monthly INR 150 fee.
+Zerodha provides trading ideas based on technical and fundamental analysis.
+Stock reports are provided by Thomson Reuters at INR 150 per month.

-You can also find trading ideas through an app called Streak.
-These ideas are based on technical indicators as well, but just like the stock reports, using Streak also has a monthly fee.
+You can find further trading ideas based on technical indicators on an app called Streak, which also has a monthly fee.

-Zerodha offers fundamental data.
-It includes financial statements, balance sheets, PE ratio, and many other important information.
+Zerodha offers fundamental data, including financial statements, balance sheets, PE ratios, and many other useful information.

-Zerodha developed good charting on Kite, and you can also use Tradingview, a third-party tool.
-With both, you can choose from around 110 technical indicators.
+Zerodha developed good charting capabilities on Kite, but you can also use Tradingview, a third-party tool.
+Both have a selection of around 110 technical indicators.

-Through Zerodha's app, Pulse, you can get the latest news on financial markets, stocks, funds, and banks.
-It's updated every hour, and it's well-organized with tables and global indicators.
+If you want to be up to date with the latest news on financial markets, stocks, funds, and banks, check out Zerodha's app, Pulse.
+The feed is updated every hour, it's well-organized, the items include tables and global indicators.